syncfusion-content/blazor-docs/blazor/in-place-editor/native-event.md

+---
+layout: post
+title: Native Event in Blazor In Place Editor  Component | Syncfusion
+description: Learn about Native Event in Blazor In Place Editor  component of Syncfusion, and more details.
+platform: Blazor
+control: In Place Editor
+documentation: ug
+---

 # Overview

 You can define the native event using on `<event>` attribute in component.
 The value of attribute is treated as an event handler.
 The event specific data will be available in event arguments.